Back To: Business Communication

 Designing Compelling Presentation Visuals

-Presenter who use visuals are considered more prepared and interesting.
+Presenter who uses visuals is considered more prepared and interesting.
 “Tell me, I’ll forget.
 Show me, I’ll remember.
 Involve me, and I’ll understand.
 Advantages:

 - Clarifies and emphasizes important points